bueller2298/daggerheart-srd/Session Notes/Session 1.md

 ## Ryan

 You've been sitting in place for what seems like days.
 A stack of tomes and scrolls stacked high to your side.
-This is a familiar activity, and you can't begin to estimate the amount of time
+This is a familiar activity, and you can't begin to estimate the amount of time you've sat pouring over parchment in search of answers, or should I say in search of a specific answer.